C0719 RNA

-The C0719 RNA is a bacterial non-coding RNA of 222 nucleotides in length that is found between the yghK and glcB genes in the genomes of Escherichia coli and Shigella flexneri.
+The C0719 RNA is a bacterial non-coding RNA of 222 nucleotides in length.
+It is found between the yghK and glcB genes, specifically in the genomes of Escherichia coli and Shigella flexneri.
 This non-coding RNA was originally identified in E. coli using high-density oligonucleotide probe arrays (microarray.)
-The function of this ncRNA is unknown.
+As of June 2026, the function of this ncRNA is unknown.